 The advanced level of junior English helps the talented student to grow in analytical and interpretive thinking and challenges his creativity.
 The core content of the course is a study of British literature, conducted both thematically and chronologically.
 British novels and plays incorporated into the course are pieces that also appear on AP exam reading lists.
 At least one Shakespeare play will be read and analyzed.
 The methodology and vocabulary of literary criticism are applied in writing assignments and individual projects.
 Instruction in the conduct and writing of research is provided.
 Grammar and vocabulary studies focus on skills required for colleges, as well as for College Board and AP exams.
-Analytical skills are developed in readiness for the literature portion of the AP exam.
-This course requires summer reading and assignments.
+Analytical skills are developed in readiness for the literature portion of the AP exam the following year.